Van der Poel wins men's road race world title

 |Coverage: Watch live across BBC TV and iPlayer, with 200 hours of live streams on the BBC's digital platforms

-Dutchman Mathieu Van der Poel recovered from a nasty crash to claim victory in a thrilling men's road race at the Cycling World Championships in Glasgow, which was earlier halted by a protest.
+Dutchman Mathieu van der Poel recovered from a nasty crash to claim victory in a thrilling men's road race at the Cycling World Championships in Glasgow, which was earlier halted by a protest.

-The 28-year-old attacked in the last 25km and held on despite breaking his shoe as he fell on rain-soaked roads.
+The 28-year-old attacked in the last 25km and held on despite breaking a shoe as he fell on rain-soaked roads.

 Belgium's Wout van Aert took silver and Tadej Pogacar of Slovenia outsprinted Denmark's Mads Pedersen for bronze.